MobileChromeApps/mobile-chrome-apps/docs/Publish.md

 ### Publish to the iOS App Store

-1. Update the app version by setting the `CFBundleVersion` key in `www/manifest.mobile.js`, then run `cca prepare`.
+1. Update the app version by setting the `CFBundleVersion` key in `www/manifest.mobile.js`.
+If not explicitly set, `CFBundleVersion` will default to the same value as `version`.
+If `version` contains a dash, only the part before the dash will be used for `CFBundleVersion`.

+2. Run `cca prepare`.

 2. Open the Xcode project file found under your `platforms/ios` directory: